bardha-islami/Git-Commit-Message-Generator/README.md

 ### Script

-"Now let's say you've finished your changes and you're ready to commit — but you're staring at the commit box wondering how to describe everything you just did.
+"Now let's say you've finished your changes and you're ready to commit, but you're staring at the commit box wondering how to describe everything you just did.

 This is where Git Commit Message Generator can help.